Treatment For All Ages

 While you wait for your mouth to heal and for the implants to fuse with your jawbone, you will be given a set of temporary teeth until your permanent replacement is ready.

 Making The Right Decision

 Dental implants are sturdier, easier to maintain, and a more permanent solution for teeth replacement compared to dentures.
 Unlike dentures, dental implants preserve your jawbone and prevent further bone loss.
 Enjoy all of your favorite foods, activities, and feel confident in your smile without worrying about shifting dentures.

 To find out if dental implants are right for you, contact Whitestone Family Dentistry today.
-Our dentist in Cedar Park will examine your teeth during your consultation and make a recommendation based on your oral health and goals.
+Our dentist in Cedar Park, TX will examine your teeth during your consultation and make a recommendation based on your oral health and goals.

 The long lifespan of dental implants is one of their most unique features that sets them apart from other tooth restorations.
 Dentures and dental bridges have relatively short lifespans and need to be continually replaced.

 Bridges last for 5 to 7 years while partial dentures have a maximum lifespan of 15 years.
 Full dentures can last for up to 10 years but usually require sooner replacement due to changes in the facial structure from bone resorption.